 This study used a direct measure (a standardized exam) and indirect measures (results from two student surveys) to gain a more holistic picture of student attainment of critical thinking and written communication learning outcomes.
 Direct measures are primary observations or examinations of student knowledge or skills, including results from exams, quizzes, and written assignments.
-Indirect measures are secondary observations or examination of student knowledge or skills, of students' self-perceptions of their learning (e.g., Rogers, 2006).
+Indirect measures are secondary observations or examination of student knowledge or skills, such as survey results of students' self-perceptions of their learning (e.g., Rogers, 2006).
 Our choice of exam and surveys was largely driven by what data was available on our campus.
 These measures were not only used in a confirmatory way to show agreement or disagreement with each other but also in parallel with each other to better inform what the results mean within this institutional context.
-To preview our results, we

-Differing cultures, needs, and student populations, along with the complexity of these higher-order skills, contribute to the lack of consensus about how to best assess critical thinking and written communication. found evidence for student attainment of written communication outcomes, but our evidence on students' attainment of critical thinking outcomes was mixed.
+To preview our results, we found evidence for student attainment of written communication outcomes, but our evidence on students' attainment of critical thinking outcomes was mixed.
 However, the complementary information provided by the different methodologies and data sources used provided insight for how our institution may benefit from a focused plan to modify instructional strategies for teaching particular critical thinking subskills.